Volunteer with Northern Visions/NVTV!

 We run structured training programmes with our partners which are advertised in the local press and occasional workshops and summer schools which are advertised on our website.
 All of these require some practical knowledge of digital media.

 We also provide places for the long term unemployed through schemes such as New Deal.
 We prefer people with some practical knowledge of digital media but have made exceptions.
 There is tough competition for these places.
-You may also find a course to suit you at organisations such as FilmBase in Dublin.
+Northern Visions/NVTV also provides apprenticeships for two ILBF trainees a year and currently has one apprentice through the CINE Scheme .

 Apart from the workshops we advertise from time to time, generally, we do not take work or training placements for less than three months.
 With the rare exception of an individual who is particularly gifted and/or socially disadvantaged, all our places are offered on structured programmes, which are publicly advertised.